shashankaz/Pensieve/README.md

 - **npm or Yarn**: Install npm or Yarn package manager
 - **MongoDB**: Set up a MongoDB database (You can use MongoDB Atlas for a cloud-based solution)
 - **Firebase Account**: Create a Firebase project for authentication
-- **Gemini API Access**: Obtain API key to use Gemini for AI content generation
+- **Gemini API Access**: Obtain an API key to use Gemini for AI content generation
+- **Cloudinary Account**: Create a Cloudinary account to manage image uploads

 ## Installation